damiankloip/damiankloip.github.io/_posts/2015-10-19-drupal-ajax-callback-return-content.markdown

 }
 {% endhighlight %}

-So, an example hook_menu item would look like this:
+So, an example hook_menu item would look like this, similar usage to the `ajax_deliver` delivery callback:

 {% highlight php %}
 <?php